lexxx233/LDF/README.md

 The data format can be stored as a csv file.
 When ldf data is exported to csv, there will be 2 associated files.
 1 - the metadata and 2 - the data itself

 ## Other information
-##### NOTE: While LDF format is intended to use on true longitudinal data where each longitudinal variables is sampled at different frequency.
-It will also work for regular time series data.
-However, this is probably not preferable since the data could be stored more compactly  using a regular table format.
+##### NOTE: While LDF format is intended to use on true longitudinal data where each longitudinal variable is sampled at different frequency.
+LDF format will also work for storing regular time series data.
+However, this is probably not preferable since the data could be stored more efficently using a regular dense table format.

 ## LDF package
-This package provides standard routines for manipulating the ldf data format including merging and joining different ldf datasets.
+This package provides standard routines for manipulating the ldf data format including converting other data type to ldf, merging, joining and splitting different ldf datasets.
+Documentation can be found here